 10. Waitomo's Underground Glowworm Caves

 The Waitomo Caves system is home to the iconic Glowworms that draw tourists to the area year on year.
 The best way to explore the tour is by an underground Tubing or Abseiling tour.
+There are numerous tours to choose from with varying levels of mobility required.
+Well worth a visit and an opportunity to go 'blackwater rafting'.

 11. The mysterious Moeraki Boulders